qcerasmus/file_database/README.md

 You probably don't ever want to use this in production code, but I'm not your father...

+## Usage
+Simply copy the includes/database.h file into your project.

+I also highly suggest you use a binary packed struct.

+You can have a look at the includes/test_struct.h file to see how the struct should look.

+You can also have a look at either the unit tests or in console/main.cpp to see examples.

+## Complex strucutres
+Any structure that contains a pointer will not work.

+Strings will not work.

+## Building
+The default build for this project includes a benchmarking tool as well as unit tests.

+To build in debug mode, just run build.sh.

+To build in release mode, just run "build.sh r"

+To disable unit testing, run cmake with -DTEST=OFF.

+To disable benchmarking, run cmake with -DBENCHMARK=OFF

 ## Performance
 It will vary wildly!
 Depending on strucure size, hard drive speed and probably a few other things as well.